miyako/4d-topic-enable-data-change-tracking/README.md

 ### I can't save an entity on the remote datastore. what could be the reason?

-check the diagnostic log. you may find entries that suggest insufficient privileges. note that if a table has triggers and datastore/dataclass member functions are used, the REST handler process session must have execute privileges to call those functions.
+check the diagnostic log of the remote datastore. you may find entries that suggest insufficient privileges. note that if a table has triggers and datastore or dataclass member functions are used in a trigger, the REST handler process session must have execute privileges to call those functions.